 How to Use

-This camera takes 120 film which is easily available from photographic outlets.
-To open it, simply lift the grey metal piece at the top of the back, then pull back out and slightly down.
+To open the camera, simply lift the grey metal piece at the top of the back, then pull back out and slightly down.
 If that gets stuck, you will have to insert a knife blade at the top of the door and pry it open.

 If you don't want to bother with an exposure meter, follow the guide shown.
 It is based on the 'Sunny 16' rule.
 Film is so forgiving and will produce acceptable results even when overexposed by 2 or 3 stops or underexposed by 1 stop.